Sport Wales – Sport Freelancer Fund reopened

 Esmee Fairbairn Foundation Coronavirus Funding (UK)

 Organisations that are already in receipt of funding from the Esmee Fairbairn foundation may be eligible to receive a share of £16million of additional funding which has been made available in response to the coronavirus pandemic.
-More details will be made available over the next two weeks.

 Further information about the Esmee Fairbairn Foundation Coronavirus Funding (UK) is available here.